infrahq/infra/docs/getting-started/quickstart.md

 helm install infra infrahq/infra
 ```

-Once the Infra server is deployed, login to the server to complete the setup.
-Start by finding the hostname for the Infra Server you just deployed:
+Once Infra is deployed, login to the server to complete the setup.
+Start by finding the hostname for Infra server you just deployed:

 ```
-# Find your Infra Server hostname
+# Find your Infra server hostname
 kubectl get service infra-server -o jsonpath="{.status.loadBalancer.ingress[*]['ip', 'hostname']}"
 ```